State Plan and Goals

 • employment

-You also told us that it is hard to learn about services in the areas that are important to you.
-That feedback is guiding an important new area of the Council’s work – more on that in a minute.
+You also told us that it is hard to learn about services in the areas that are important to you

-The Council also gets ready for a new state plan by doing a “comprehensive review and analysis” of Tennessee disability services.
+The Council gets ready for a new state plan by doing a “comprehensive review and analysis” of Tennessee disability services.
 This helps us understand all the services that already exist.
-We learned that Tennessee has 154 disability services across 23 different state agencies.
-This shows how complex the system is – and why it can be so overwhelming for people with disabilities and their families.
+We also learned that navigating the system is difficult; Tennessee has 154 disability services across 23 different state agencies, which can be overwhelming for families.

 Our plan has three broad goals.
 Under the goals, objectives tell the concrete ways we will meet the goal.
 We’ll also share some examples of current projects under each goal.